 The Pullman as mentioned above is a wonderful place with roaring fires in winter and a big garden in summer.
 It’s run by local power couple Ben and Lucy and their wonderful team, it’s just got that hearty community vibe that makes it feel like all of Folkestone is there.

-The Radnor Arms, Christchurch Road is a beautiful hidden gem recently purchased by The Pickled Egg pub company with a secret garden, they have a good wine list and also do food, but I’ve been recently rather disappointed with the selection and the final product, considering sister restaurant Rocksalt never gets it wrong they could try harder.
-Just round the corner The Bouverie Tap on W Bouverie Place has it’s own Pilsner, decent wheat beers and a small but perfectly formed menu.
+The Radnor Arms, Christchurch Road is a beautiful hidden gem recently purchased by The Pickled Egg pub company with a secret garden, they have a good wine list and also do food.
+Just round the corner The Bouverie Tap on W Bouverie Place has it’s own Pilsner, decent beers and a small but perfectly formed menu.
 If you’re eating up this end of town that’s my suggestion for the best pub grub.

-The Old Buoy on Tontine Street is a new affair which is promising to sell a decent selection of Belgian beers and food options.
+The Old Buoy on Tontine Street is a newish affair which is selling a decent selection of Belgian beers and food options.
 Small but friendly and perfectly formed.

 Home Taproom also on Tontine Street is a new addition with a decent selection of Craft Beers if that’s your bag and is the home of Angels and Demons local brewery.